neilsong/word-counter-bot-dev/README.md

 ## Features

-  1. Provide insight and analytics into the unique language of a server
+  1. Provide unique insight and analytics into the vocabulary of a server.
         - Leaderboards of users of a word
         - Leaderboards of most common words

-  2. (Next major feature) Create an AI model that will send a message or a response mimicking a user's style
+  2. An AI text-generation model that will send a conversation about a topic based off of collected Discord message data.

-  3. (Very far off) Create a web app that serves a dashboard with insights, charts, and analytics
+  3. (Next major feature) Create a web app that serves a dashboard with insights, charts, and analytics

 ## Steps for testing